19hours/sg-statutes/Acts/Casino Control Act.md

 Casino layout, games, gaming machines, etc.

-### Casino layout to comply with requirements of Authority
+### Casino layout to comply with prescribed requirements

-99\.
-It is a condition of a casino licence that —
+99\.—(1) A casino operator shall, in relation to its casino —

-(a) the casino layout shall comply with such requirements as the Authority may prescribe; and
+(a) ensure that the casino layout of the casino complies with such requirements as the Authority may prescribe; and

-(b) the casino operator shall notify the Authority before making any changes to the casino layout.
+(b) notify the Authority before making any changes to the casino layout.

-[Vic.
-CCA 1991, s.
-59]
+(2) Any casino operator which contravenes subsection (1) shall be liable to disciplinary action.

+[Act 36 of 2012 wef 31/01/2013]

 ### Approval of games and rules for games

-100\.—(1) The Authority may, by order published in theGazette, approve the games that may be played in a casino (other than games to be played on a gaming machine), mode of play and the rules for those games.
+100\.—(1) The Authority may —

+(a) by a notice in writing issued to a casino operator, approve the games that may be played in the casino of the casino operator, the mode of play and the rules for those games; and

+(b) publish the list of games, mode of play and rules for those games approved for the time being for each casino on the official website of the Authority.

+[Act 36 of 2012 wef 31/01/2013]

 (2) The Authority may, under subsection (1), give approvals that differ according to differences in time, place or circumstances.

 (3) A casino operator shall not permit a game to be conducted or played in a casino unless —

-(a) there is an order in force under this section approving the game;
+(a) the game has been approved by the Authority under subsection (1);

+[Act 36 of 2012 wef 31/01/2013]

-(b) the game is conducted or played in accordance with the mode of play and rules of the game approved by such an order; and
+(b) the game is conducted or played in accordance with the mode of play and rules of the game approved by the Authority; and

+[Act 36 of 2012 wef 31/01/2013]

 (c) the game is conducted or played on behalf of the casino operator by a licensed special employee.

 (4) A person shall not conduct a game in a casino or permit a game conducted by him to be played in a casino, unless —

-(a) there is an order in force under this section approving the game; and
+(a) the game has been approved by the Authority under subsection (1); and

+[Act 36 of 2012 wef 31/01/2013]

-(b) the game is conducted or played in accordance with the mode of play and rules of the game approved by such an order.
+(b) the game is conducted or played in accordance with the mode of play and rules of the game approved by the Authority.

+[Act 36 of 2012 wef 31/01/2013]

 (5) Any casino operator who contravenes subsection (3) shall be liable to disciplinary action.